 Maybe it’s a job or relationship or some other type of long-term commitment, and you now know that the time is ripe for YOU to step into what you are meant to be.

 I understand the need that comes - the call - to step up and fully embody the life you were meant to live.
 I have followed my own calls to change a few times now!

-I am a Spiritual Intuitive Coach who works with women that feel called to create more meaning and fulfillment in their lifestyle or career.
+I am a Psychic-Intuitive Coach who works with women that feel called to create more meaning and fulfillment in their lifestyle or career.
 They fear that they’re too old, might be making a mistake, or will disappoint their loved ones.
 I help them trust their inner guidance so they feel confident to express their life in a way that makes them feel happy and connected to who they truly are.

 Clairvoyant Program Graduate of The Psychic School.
 Certified Life Coach, CLC, through the Life Purpose Institute.
 AOS Degree in Mind-Body Transformational Psychology from the Southwest Institute of Healing Arts.
-Additionally: Reiki Master Practitioner, Certified Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.
+Certifications: Reiki Master/Teacher Practitioner, Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.